matiasmicheletto/lorawan-optimizations/bin/readme_gpprs.txt

       7 7 10 9 1600
       7 8 8 8 800
       11 9 9 7 800
+   The summarized output will be appended to a file under name "summary.csv".
+Complete output will print to terminal if option "-v" is used when calling the binary.

 OPTIONS:
    -h, --help     Display this help message.